 As we mentiomned earlier, in most cases it will be a requirement that trade approved scales are used for weighing finished product before it is sold and despatched.
 The type of scales you use here will depend on the size of your business and how much porduct you despatch in one go.
 It's likely ytou will need to weigh each product before it is palletised.
 However, larger businesses may also opt to weigh palletised goods before despatch to ensure lorries are not overloaded.
 In this case, pallet truck scales and platform scales are again suitable.

 Another area that may need scales is quality control for the monitoring and sampling of the products being produced.
 Just like the R&D department they may need precise laboratory balances or moisture balances depending on the requirements for testing the products.
 Many soap or cosmetic based products now need to be tested and comply with many regulations, certainly very different to the 1800's when product testing was not considered.

 Recycling, we briefly touched on this area before, in recent years this area has become more important to companies and more and more weighing scales are being used to monitor waste output, right through the factories in all departments and covers many different waste products.
 It has become important as waste recycling companies can pay or charge for this waste and it is important for companies to record this.

 We trust this article has given you some insight as well as being informative.
-If you have any questions relating to this please do get in touch and we will be pleased to assist you in anyway we can.
-If you would like to contribute to this article please send your notes and comments via our contact us page.
+If you have any questions about weighing sacales in soap making please do get in touch and we will be happy to assist you in anyway we can.
+If you would like to contribute to this article please send us your notes and comments via our Get In Touch page.